Imprints of vector field non-standard couplings on solar neutrino flux: MSW effect and vector-neutrino NSI

 \section{MSW effect and vector-neutrino NSI}

-The MSW flavor transformation is an explicit formulation of the Standard Model and neutrino transition inside matter.
-Any non-standard interaction with matter that influences neutrino states can change the $\nu_e$ survival probability prediction.
+The MSW flavor transformation is an explicit formulation of the SM and neutrino transition inside matter.
+Non-standard interactions with neutrinos and matter components that influence neutrino states can change the $\nu_e$ survival probability prediction.
 We include all interactions in the Hamiltonian to see how the coupling to vector boson affects the neutrino flavor change.
 For the $2\nu$ case, we then have